-As of September 30, 2014, the aggregate amount of the outstanding principal and final payments under our amended and restated loan and security agreement with TriplePoint Capital LLC ("TriplePoint") was approximately \$0.9 million and we had \$26.1 million in outstanding 10.0% Convertible Senior Secured Notes due 2017, which were issued to WB Gevo, Ltd. ("Whitebox") in June 2014 (the "2017 Notes"), and \$26.9 million in outstanding 7.5% Convertible Senior Notes due 2022, which were issued in July 2012 (the "2022 Notes" and, together with the 2017 Notes, the "Convertible Notes").
+As of September 30, 2014, the aggregate amount of the outstanding principal and final payments under our amended and restated loan and security agreement with TriplePoint Capital LLC ("TriplePoint") was approximately \$0.9 million and we had \$26.1 million in outstanding 2017 Notes, which were issued to WB Gevo, Ltd. ("Whitebox") in June 2014, and \$26.9 million in outstanding 7.5% Convertible Senior Notes due 2022, which were issued in July 2012 (the "2022 Notes" and, together with the 2017 Notes, the "Convertible Notes").
 In addition, we and any current and future subsidiaries of ours may incur substantial additional debt in the future, subject to the specified limitations in our existing financing documents and the indentures governing the Convertible Notes.
 If new debt is added to our or any of our subsidiaries' debt levels, the risks described in this "Certain Risks Related to Owning Our Securities" section could intensify.